|Fact Sheet Resources> Life with a single kidney * How to look after your kidneys

 How common is CKD?

-Useful links: Kidney Disease: Are you one in three?
+Useful link: Kidney Disease: Are you one in three?

 KHA Kidney Health Resources including simplified translated versions